NarasimhaMurthy1107/conversation-rag-system/README.md

 The system processes messages sequentially and compares each incoming message with recent conversational context.

 ### Method Used
 - TF-IDF vectorization
 - Cosine similarity

 ### Logic
 - Each message is compared with a sliding context window of previous messages
 - If similarity drops below a threshold, a new topic segment is created
 - Very short messages are ignored to reduce noise
 - Minimum topic size is enforced to avoid over-fragmentation

-This allows the system to split conversations into chronological topic checkpoints instead of treating the entire chat as one topic.
+This ensures **correct chronological topic splitting** instead of treating the entire conversation as one topic.

 ---

 ## Topic Checkpoints

 Whenever a topic change is detected:
 - A new topic checkpoint is created
 - A summary is generated for that topic segment only

-Example:

-Topic 1 → messages 1–25
-Topic 2 → messages 26–60
-Topic 3 → messages 61–90
+### Example

 ---